Sven Spengemann

 Sven Michael Spengemann (born October 3, 1966) is a German-Canadian lawyer, bureaucrat and politician, who represented the electoral district of Mississauga—Lakeshore in the House of Commons of Canada as a member of the Liberal Party from 2015 to 2022.
 In 2022, he resigned as the member of Parliament for Mississauga—Lakeshore to accept a role with the United Nations.

 Early life

 Spengemann immigrated to Canada at age 14 with his family, and settled in the Credit Woodlands neighbourhood of Mississauga.
 He completed his secondary education at The Woodlands School.

 Education

-Spengemann earned a B.Sc. in psychology from the Mississauga campus of the University of Toronto in 1990.
+Spengemann earned a BSc in psychology from the Mississauga campus of the University of Toronto in 1990.

 Spengemann obtained an LL.B from Osgoode Hall Law School of York University in 1998 and an LL.M focused on European Union Law from the College of Europe in Bruges, Belgium, in 1999.
 He earned a second LLM (international law) and a doctorate of juridical science at Harvard Law School in the field of political and constitutional theory, under the direction of Anne-Marie Slaughter, in 2006.
 In the course of his studies, Spengemann earned a number of awards and distinctions, including a Canada-US Fulbright Scholarship (2001).